thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 works one finds powerfully expressed the concepts of the universal validity of a law of nations, and of the subjection of all States to a higher law, which influenced jurists in succeeding centuries.
-The influence of scholars and writers in Eastern Europe such as Paulus Vladimiri (1371--1435) of the Uni- versity of Cracow, should also not be overlooked.
+The influence of scholars and writers in Eastern Europe such as Paulus Vladimiri (1371--1435) of the University of Cracow, should also not be overlooked.
 For discussion of the writings of Vittoria and Suarez, _see_ Bernice Hamilton, Political Thought in Sixteenth Century Spain (1963).

-[^10/1]: As to the influence of Gentilis on Grotius, _see_ Fujio Ito, Rivista Inter- nationale di Filosofia del Diritto, July-October 1964, pp. 621--627.
+[^10/1]: As to the influence of Gentilis on Grotius, _see_ Fujio Ito, Rivista Internationale di Filosofia del Diritto, July-October 1964, pp. 621--627.

 [^10/2]: For a modern treatment of the laws and usages of war in the later Middle Ages, _see_ M. H. Keen, The Laws of War in the Late Middle Ages (1965);